iamtienng/goods-delivery/README.md

 ```

 ### Credits
-- The Goods Delivery name was coined by Tien Nguyen.
+- The Goods Delivery is a full-stack project built with MEAN Stack architecture developed by Tien Nguyen.
 - Initial concept and development was done by Tien Nguyen.